-See TEOpS 16-20-3 to identify whether to apply the Tier 2 travel speed validation test (note Tier 2 is only required if the model fails to pass the Tier 1 validation test).
-Upon conducting literature review, surveys of other state DOT practices and evaluation testing, BTO-TASU decided to use a combination of absolute error and percent error related to the posted speed limit of a roadway segment for local travel speed validation (see Table 8.3).
+See TEOpS 16-20-3 to identify whether or not to apply the Tier 2 travel speed validation test (note Tier 2 is only required if the model fails to pass the Tier 1 validation test).
+A combination of absolute error and percent error related to the posted speed limit of a roadway segment is the validation metric for local travel speeds (see Table 8.3).
+These validation metrics are based on the results of literature reviews, surveys of other state DOT practices and evaluation testing.
 The range of acceptance for this test is determined by using a threshold of plus or minus 20 percent of the posted speed limit (i.e., a posted speed of 40 mph would have a range of acceptance of plus or minus 8 mph).
 For the validation testing, the analyst would apply this range of acceptance (plus or minus 20 percent of the posted speed limit) to the observed speed.
 For example, an observed speed of 31 mph would have a range of acceptance between 23 and 39 mph (31 +/- 8 MPH) if the posted speed were 40 mph.

-Since the 2014 realism tests had an acceptance criterion of plus or minus 10 mph regardless of the speed, it was possible for models to pass the realism test even if portions of the study corridor had modeled speeds that were 50% or more higher or lower than the observed speeds.
-This was especially true for arterials.
-The new local speed test tightens up the travel speed criteria for arterials and provides more flexibility for freeways with heavy congestion as compared to the 2014 realism tests.
+Since the 2014 realism tests had an acceptance criterion of plus or minus 10 mph regardless of the speed, it was possible for models to pass the realism test even if portions of the study corridor had modeled speeds that were 50% or more higher or lower than the observed speeds..
+This was most noticeable on arterials.
+The new local speed test tightens up the travel speed criteria for arterials and provides more flexibility for freeways experiencing congestion as compared to the 2014 realism tests.

-Conduct the Tier 2 travel speed validation tests by direction for each 15-minute analysis period for every model run.
-Summarize the results of the travel speed validation tests for the average of all (valid) runs.
+Conduct the Tier 2 travel speed validation tests by direction for every model run.
+The analyst should conduct the travel speed validation for the finest resolution that is feasible, with practical bounds from 15 minutes up to one hour.
+BTO-TASU realizes that using sub-hourly time periods for validation may not be practical (e.g., data is unavailable at the sub-hourly level, the additional value does not justify the added level of effort required, etc.).
+Consider the travel speed validation test satisfied if the model passes the tests at the hourly level.
+Ideally, however, if using sub-hourly data, strive to satisfy the travel speed validation test at the sub-hourly level.

+Summarize and document the results of the travel speed validation tests.
 Include a copy of the travel speed validation tests as an attachment to the modeling methodology report and submit to the regional office for review and comment.
 The regional office will involve BTO-TASU in the review as appropriate.
 For sample formats or questions on the travel speed validation test, please contact BTO-TASU via the DOT Traffic Analysis & Modeling mailbox (DOTTrafficAnalysisModeling@dot.wi.gov).

-8.5.3 Travel Times
+8.4.3 Travel Times